 If you’re streaming video and trading over wireless, you’ll want to buy a router that supports the fastest speeds.

 Wireless routers do not all have the same speed capability.
-Routers broadcasting with the newer 802.11n and 802.11ac standards have faster speeds and longer signal ranges.
+Routers broadcasting with the newer Wifi 6 802.11ax is the fastest and broadcasts at maximum theoretical speeds of 9.6 Gbps.

 5. Are your wireless computing devices older or newer?